marcopennekamp/lore/spec/02-multi-functions.md

 - **Dynamic Specialization and Generalization** of values can be used to specialize or generalize the semantic type of a value *at runtime*.
 Since the actual function being called is chosen at runtime when calling a multi-function, we can write functions that implement an operation for a given temporarily specialized argument.

+  *This feature is not planned for the first running language version.*

 - **Extendability** is improved by the ability to define multi-functions *across* files and compilation units.
 This supports features such as C#'s extension methods or Scala's implicit classes in a concise and native way.

 **In this chapter,** we will look at the syntax of function declarations and define functions and multi-functions.
 After laying out the basics, we will define the rules of multiple dispatch and examine constraints and edge cases.
-We will see how intersection types, dynamic specialization and generalization, and extension methods can be used as suggested above.
+We will see how intersection types and extension methods can be used as suggested above.

+*Note that the syntax is very much in flux.*